 Rather, the genius of ZANU PF, ZAPU and the MDCs’ operations in Matabeleland has successfully kept the majority of our people from challenging the apparent dysfunction of Zimbabwean systems and processes in the region.
 On the other hand Matabeleland nationalists have to date struggled to come up with an effective counter strategy that would degrade Zimbabwean systems.

-Flawed as Dr Nkomo’s position was, we will not create an environment that provides true freedom, justice, equality and human dignity among Matabeles by merely emphasising those flaws.
+Flawed as some of Dr Nkomo’s decisions were, we will not create an environment that provides true freedom, justice, equality and human dignity among Matabeles by merely emphasising those flaws.
 We need to work at creating that socio-political space that promotes human dignity, encourages equality and gives us freedom wherever we are.
 The worst enemy of the nationalist agenda of our time is the existence among our leadership of individuals who show an uncanny commitment of convenience to the cause.

 Until current political analyses by Matabeleland nationalists stops taking pleasure in noticing others’ faults as though to soften own faults, true freedom will remain elusive.
 Criticism of ideologies is encouraged but that criticism should be driven by creativity and not be used as some hidden form of self-commendation.
 Targeting Dr Nkomo’s flaws for criticism without corresponding creativity will not give Matabeleland any reprieve from the tight hand of Harare and we will continue to use the Zimbabwe identity against our will.